geeeedev/Cheatsheets/CheatSheet-ReactProsCons.md

 - Data change are processed manually - no ORM (Cons)
 - Not strongly typed - could cause mystery errors - but there's always TypeScript

+- Developers' Perspective (Pros)
+- Business Owners' Perspective (Pros)

 ## [React & Virtual DOM](https://programmingwithmosh.com/react/react-virtual-dom-explained/)
 - Virtual DOM vs. Real DOM
    - Real DOM: Document Object Model: UI elements tree of app
       - Everytime there is a change in the state of app UI, the DOM gets updated to represent that change.
       - Frequently manipulating the DOM affects performance, ie, slow.
       - DOM is represented as a tree data structure.
 After a change, the updated element and it's children have to be **re-rendered** to update the application UI.
-      - The re-rendering/re-painting of UI is what makes it slow.
-Thus, the more UI components there are, the more expensive the DOM updates could be, since they would need to be re-rendered for every DOM update.
+      - The re-rendering/re-painting of UI is the most costly part of the process and is what makes performance slow.
+Thus, the more UI components there are, the more expensive the DOM updates could be, since they would need to be re-rendered for EVERY DOM update.

    - Virtual DOM: a virtual representation of the real DOM
       - Everytime the state of our app changes, the virtual DOM gets updated instead of the real DOM.